odyzeo/form-item/README.md

 Set if you need to target one or more form item components with global methods

 ### value {string} - optional
 This is the initial value of the form input/textarea.
+Use `v-model` for reactivity.

+### trans {Function} - optional
+Custom function to translate or modify input placeholder and label.

 ### formErrors {array} - optional
 Array of errors to display.
 Will take priority before FE validator errors until value is changed.